 What type of results will I report?

-For example, a researcher may want to determine the link between income and whether or not families have health insurance.
-This is a question that asks “how many” and seeks to confirm a hypothesis.
+For example, a researcher may want to determine the link between income and whether families have health insurance.
+This is a question that asks, “how many” and seeks to confirm a hypothesis.
 The methods will be highly structured and consistent during data collection, most likely using a questionnaire with closed-ended questions.
 The results will provide numerical data that can be analyzed statistically as the researcher looks for a correlation between income and health insurance.
 Quantitative methodology would best apply to this research problem.
 A quantitative approach allows the researcher to examine the relationship between the two variables of income and health insurance.
 The data can be used to look for cause and effect relationships and therefore, can be used to make predictions.

 Another researcher is interested in exploring the reasons that people choose not to have health insurance.
 This researcher wants to know the various reasons why people make that choice and what the possible barriers may be when people choose not to get insurance.
 This is an open-ended question that will not provide results that will lend themselves to statistical analysis.
 Therefore, this an example where qualitative methods should be applied.
 Qualitative methods are used to explore the meaning of the peoples’ behavior.